dougbutner/universal-consciousness/README.md

 # Universal Consciousness
 ## The 7-11-12 Model of Universal Consciousness: Dimensions,  Densities, and Matrices

+# About This Repo
+This repo holds a summary of a model of universal structur

 # Instructions
 Open the [folder](https://github.com/dougbutner/universal-consciousness/tree/master/The%207-11-12%20Model%20of%20Universal%20Consciousness) in this repo to read all of the lessons in .md format, right here on Github